varglbargl/die-mad/README.md

  🆘 Cool animations for crit successes and crit fails!
  🆘 Advantage and disadvantage dice!
  🆘 Mario Paint/KidPix Studio style table clearing spells!
- 🆘 Settings menu where you can:
+ 🈺 Settings menu where you can:
-   🆘 customize basically any of the features above
+   🈺 customize basically any of the features above
    🆘 toggle AUTO-EXPLODING DICE
    🆘 adjust your crit range and boring stuff like that 🆘 See my cute face in a credits screen and maybe donate to my kofi(???)

 ### Impossible/Questionable/Stupid Features

+ 🔮 Dice rolling animations (Look, there's only so much I can do before it gets too laggy.
+The web just wasn't built for this.)
  🔮 Haptic feedback when dice hit an edge (don't even know if there's a web API for phone vibration, maybe impossible?)
  🔮 Sounds?
 I feel like nobody wants sounds.
 I know I don't at least... but maybe some day.
  🔮 Presets like Fireball Dice (lots and lots of little orange D6s that leave a fire trail)